Actyx/Actyx/web/developer.actyx.com/blog/2020-09-01-optimizing-differential-dataflow-applications-strings.md

 With this approach, however, we encounter two important issues.
 First, `std::borrow::Cow` does not have an `Abomonation` instance.
 Second, even if we wrote one, the solution would not be optimal.
 Imagine two events for `FinishedGoods`, both having the same `article_id`.
-They would be deserialised into two different strings, having the same content.
+They would be deserialized into two different strings, having the same content.
 Only after that we would avoid the duplication in the pipeline by using the CoW approach.

 Because the strings in the analytics pipelines usually are not mutated, the ideal approach would be to use [string interning](https://en.wikipedia.org/wiki/String_interning).